krontech/chronos-cam-app/doc/testing/VIDEOSAVE.md

 H.264 Feature Tests
 -------------------
-1. From the payback window, select an approximately 360-frame region of the video to be recorded using the "Mark Start" and "Mark End" buttons, then tap the Settings button to open the save settings window.
+1. From the playback window, select an approximately 360-frame region of the video to be recorded using the "Mark Start" and "Mark End" buttons, then tap the Settings button to open the save settings window.
 2. Set the save format to "H.264" and set the framerate to 60fps.